Welcome to Earth (TV program)

-Welcome to Earth is a television program that follows actor Will Smith, as he sets out to offer an insight into some of the world's most remote and uncharted locations.
-The program debuted as a Disney+ Original on the 8th December 2021, under the National Geographic banner, with all six episodes airing at once.
+Welcome to Earth is a television series that follows actor Will Smith, as he sets out to offer an insight into some of the world's most remote and uncharted locations.
+The program debuted as a Disney+ Original on 8 December 2021, under the National Geographic banner, with all six episodes airing at once.
+The title is a reference to a line of dialog spoken by Smith as the character, Captain Steven Hiller, in the film Independence Day.

 Premise

 Will Smith is guided by experienced National Geographic Explorers, traveling to places such as remote islands in the Pacific, to the Namib Desert.

 Production

 After filming One Strange Rock, National Geographic suggested Will Smith to become the narrator of a new television program.
 Welcome to Earth was filmed during the Covid-19 pandemic.
 The program was produced for Disney+ by Nutopia, Westbrook Studios and Protozoa Pictures.